gboeing/ppd534/syllabus/readme.md

 ## Dec 6 - Final Group Projects Due

-See the assignments folder for details and deadlines.
+See the assignments folder for details.

 # Academic Conduct and Support